Pitman shorthand

-Pitman shorthand is a system of shorthand for the English language developed by Englishman Sir Isaac Pitman (1813–1897), who first presented it in 1837.
-Like most systems of shorthand, it is a phonetic system; the symbols do not represent letters, but rather sounds, and words are, for the most part, written as they are spoken.
+Pitman shorthand is a system of shorthand for the English language developed by Isaac Pitman (1813–1897), who first presented it in 1837.
+Like most systems of shorthand, it is a phonetic transcription system; the symbols do not represent letters, but rather sounds, and words are, for the most part, written as they are spoken.

 Shorthand was referred to as phonography in the 19th century.
 It was first used by newspapers who sent phonographers to cover important speeches, usually stating (as a claim of accuracy) that they had done so.
 The practice got national attention in the United States in 1858 during the Lincoln–Douglas Debates which were recorded phonographically.
 The shorthand was converted into words during the trip back to Chicago, where typesetters and telegraphers awaited them.

-Pitman shorthand was the most popular shorthand system used in the United Kingdom and the second most popular in the United States.
+At its peak popularity in the late 1800s, Pitman shorthand was the most popular shorthand system used in the United Kingdom and the second most popular in the United States.

 One characteristic feature of Pitman shorthand is that unvoiced and voiced pairs of sounds (such as /p/ and /b/ or /t/ and /d/) are represented by strokes which differ only in thickness; the thin stroke representing "light" sounds such as /p/ and /t/; the thick stroke representing "heavy" sounds such as /b/ and /d/.
 Doing this requires a writing instrument responsive to the user's drawing pressure: specialist fountain pens (with fine, flexible nibs) were originally used, but pencils are now more commonly used.